evmcnb/quartz/content/Full/Stroke.md

 - 2 weeks of aspirin 300mg - risk of hemorrhagic transformation
 - Then lifelong clopidogrel 75mg OD
-	- Aspirin 75mg OD second-line if clopidogrel is contraindicated
+	- **Second-line:** Aspirin 75mg plus modified-release dipyridamole 200mg BD (if clopidogrel is contraindicated or not tolerated)
+	- **Third-line:** Aspirin 75mg alone (if both clopidogrel AND the combination are not tolerated)
 - Anticoagulation (AF), start after 14 days (Chad2Vasc2 score vs ORBIT - no guidelines just clinical judgement)
 - 80mg atorvastatin, if cholesterol >3.5 mmol/L (delay 48h if needed)